I found this audio on Brian Auten’s Apologetics 315 web site.

 - Bill learned that American students are not well prepared for exams

 - the year of studying remedied his inadequate American education

 - in retrospect, he is thankful for the failure – he learned more

-If you like this, you should pick up Craig’s book “Hard Questions, Real Answers“, which has a chapter on this problem.
+If you like this, you should pick up Craig’s book “No Easy Answers”.